Easy Chicken Chili

 - ½ teaspoon kosher salt

-- 2 15.5-ounce cans black beans drained and rinsed
+- 2 15.5-ounce cans black or kidney beans drained and rinsed

 - 3 pounds boneless, skinless chicken thighs, trimmed of fat and cut into 1-inch pieces